lbl-srg/obc/specification/source/example.rst

 Common HVAC Systems :cite:`ASHRAESeq2006:1`.
 In this control sequence, the
 supply fan speed is regulated based on the duct static pressure.
-The return fan controller tracks the supply fan air flow rate reduced by a fixed offset.
 The duct static pressure is adjusted so that at least one VAV damper is 90% open.
 The economizer dampers are modulated to track the setpoint for the mixed air dry bulb temperature.
 Priority is given to maintain a minimum outside air volume flow rate.